stefan-hoeck/idris2-tui/ROADMAP.md

 degredation and / or fallback functionality.
 Supported terminals are supported, all others are not.

+In particular, almost nothing in this libary works without support for synchronized updates, so there's not really a "graceful" fallback in this case.

 ## Localization, Internationalization, and Accessiblity

 I hope to get to this at some point.
 And I aim to do a decent job when